February 27, 2025

 Sports Official Assigning Platforms Comparison

 To help get you started, we reviewed assigning platforms based on the 'must have' factors in this article.
-Our 3-level rating system is simple: Good/Robust, Lacking/Limited, and Poor/None.
-Links to each of the platform websites are below.
-Let us know at hello@faircall.org if you feel we've missed the mark, or if your experience matches up!
+Our 3-level rating system is simple: Good, OK, and Poor.
+Summaries of each competitor can be found below.
+Let us know at hello@faircall.org if you feel we've missed the mark, or if your experience matches!

 Arbiter